Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 Scott Farquhar is the co-founder of Atlassian.
 Both he and co-founder Cannon-Brookes are worth about 20 billion Australian dollars or 13.7 USD.

-However, unlike his business partner, Scott Farquhar comes from decidedly working-class roots.
+However, Scott Farquhar comes from decidedly working-class roots, unlike his business partner.

 Atlassian operates in a volatile marketplace, but it seems well prepared to cope with the challenges ahead.
 The complexity of technology is unpredictable.
 The development of self-driving cars is a case in point.
 (Source: The New York Times.)